Learn how to create your own award ribbons and voting sheets for your next Halloween costume contest!

-Hello!
+Hello Crafty Friends!
 Today I have a fun DIY for your next Halloween party – DIY Costume Award Ribbons!
-They are really easy to whip together and a cute way to celebrate all of the amazing and unique costumes everyone is wearing.
-I created a set of award labels and voting sheets that are now available in my Etsy shop, but you could also create your own with whatever categories you want to include!
+The award ribbons are easy to whip together and a cute way to celebrate all of the amazing and unique costumes everyone is wearing.

 My printable packet of award labels and voting sheets includes lots of fun categories like Cutest, Most Clever, Most Magical and Best Handmade.
 There are ten categories total for each voting sheet, with one voting sheet geared towards younger kids and one for an older group, including “Scariest”, “Most Gory” and “Best Couples Costume”.